zahid-ali-shah/SignatureView/RELEASING.md

 # SignatureView Release Process

-1. Make sure it builds! and gradle sync doesn’t produce any errors.
+1. Make sure it builds! and gradle sync does not produce any errors.

 2. 	gradlew install